lapix-ufsc/lapixdl/README.md

-# LAPIX DL - Utils for Computer Vision Deep Learning research
+# LAPiX DL - Utils for Computer Vision Deep Learning research

 This package contains utilitary functions to support train and evaluation of Deep Learning models applied to images.

-Three approaches are covered: Segmentation, Detection and Classification.
+Three CV approaches are covered: Segmentation, Detection and Classification.